SubhajitSK/Real-Time-Chat-Application/README.md

 # Chat Application Documentation

-This documentation provides information on how to use, set up, and run the Chat Application project.
+This documentation provides information on how to use, set up, and run the Chat Application.

 ## Table of Contents